Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Fault-tolerant gadgets and abbreviations

 The part of $U_X^{A_1B_1}$, $U_X^{A_1B_2}$, $U_{X,\mathrm{C}}^{(3)A_1B_3B_4}$, and $U_{X,\mathrm{C}}^{(4)A_1B_3B_4}$ in the verification have $O(N_{r_l}K_{r_l})=O(N_{r_l}^2)$ two-register Clifford gates as can be seen from~\eqref{eq:U_X} and~\eqref{eq:U_XC}.
 Due to the $O(\log(N^{(l)}))$ runtime of a two-register Clifford-gate abbreviation, the required depth for implementing all these gates is also

 As for other non-dominant parts, due to~\eqref{eq:depth_encoding}, each level-$l$ initial-state preparation gadget has the $O(N_{r_l}\log(N_{r_l}))$ depth.
 Due to~\eqref{eq:depth_error_correction}, each level-$l$ error-correction gadget has the $O(N_{r_l}\log(N_{r_l}))$ depth.
 The other parts are implementable within a constant depth.
+Finally, the depth of the second run of the gadget is smaller than that of the first run; thus, the depth of the gadget including the first and second runs is at most twice as long as the first run.

 Consequently, the depth of the level-$(l-1)$ circuit in Fig.~\ref{fig:preparation_clifford} is

 dominated by~\eqref{eq:runtime_clifford_preparation} and~\eqref{eq:runtime_clifford_preparation_verification}.
 The required number of bits for classical computation is $O(N^{(l)2})$, dominated by those for storing the $O(N^{(l)})\times O(N^{(l)})$ matrix.